Foods to Avoid with Fibromyalgia Overview

 While studies are still inconclusive, if you have fibromyalgia, it’s worth eliminating aspartame from your diet to see if you, too, experience improvement.

-Try this: Use a natural sweetener, such as honey, to sweeten plain yogurt, and add some chopped up fruit.
+Use a natural sweetener, such as honey, to sweeten plain yogurt, and add some chopped up fruit.
 This way you are in control of what type of sweetener – and how much – you consume.
 You might also try sucralose, known by the brand name Splenda, which is another calorie-free sweetener that is derived from sugar.

 Generally speaking, sugar is not good for your health.
 It feeds disease-promoting bacteria that lives in your gut, which can lead to more health problems.
 Not only that, eating sugar can pack on the pounds, putting more strain on your body.
 Finally, while sugar may initially give you a quick energy boost, it can leave you feeling even more fatigued once the energy rush wears off.

-Try this: If you’re craving something sweet, eat a sweet fruit such as a strawberry, mango and banana.
+If you’re craving something sweet, eat a sweet fruit such as a strawberry, mango and banana.
 As you cut sugar out of your diet, your taste buds change, and natural fruits will taste even sweeter and more satisfying.

 Many people suffer from lactose intolerance, regardless of whether they also have fibromyalgia.
 People who suffer from this condition feel bloated and gassy after ingesting dairy.
 To see if you have some type of dairy intolerance, try cutting dairy out of your diet for two weeks.
 If you feel better, and experience gas and bloating when you try dairy again, that’s a good indicator you might have a sensitivity to dairy products.

-Try this: When you cut dairy from your diet, replace cow’s milk with coconut or almond milk, and cheese with vegan cheese that is derived from nuts, which can typically be found at your local health foods grocery store, such as Trader Joe’s or Whole Foods.
+When you cut dairy from your diet, replace cow’s milk with coconut or almond milk, and cheese with vegan cheese that is derived from nuts, which can typically be found at your local health foods grocery store, such as Trader Joe’s or Whole Foods.
 It’s easier to cut something out when you have something to replace it.

 Some people with fibromyalgia also suffer from Celiac Disease, a condition in which a person is intolerant of gluten, which is found in wheat, barley and rye products.
 Check with your physician before eliminating gluten from your diet.
 There is no reason to do so unless you have been diagnosed with Celiac Disease.